yezz123/SoIG/README.md

 `  -s, --savedata        save data to file `
 `                        ( save profile pic, info , post info )`

+## Contributing ⭐ :
+Contributions are welcome! ♥!
+Please share any features, and add unit tests!
+Use the pull request and issue systems to contribute.

 <p align="center">
   Follow Me On